 The Tablas Creek blog provides thoughts, reports, photographs and the occasional video from Tablas Creek Vineyard, in Paso Robles, California.
 It is maintained by Jason Haas, Partner and General Manager at Tablas Creek, and includes the following contributors:

-Jason Haas is Partner and General Manager at Tablas Creek Vineyard, and the principal author of pieces on the Tablas Creek blog.
+Jason Haas is Partner and General Manager at Tablas Creek Vineyard, and the principal author of pieces on the Tablas Creek blog (all pieces not signed by another author are his).
 The son of Tablas Creek Vineyard founder and renowned importer Robert Haas, he learned the wine business at an early age, accompanying his family on yearly European wine-buying trips and spending two summers working at Château de Beaucastel.

 After obtaining a Master's Degree in Archaeology from Cornell and spending a four-year stint managing a tech company in Washington, DC, Jason moved to California to join Tablas Creek in April of 2002.
-He is a member of the winemaking committee, manages the wholesale distribution of Tablas Creek, and directs the vineyard’s local and national marketing efforts.
+He runs the operations at Tablas Creek, including overseeing winemaking, marketing, sales, and distribution.

-In addition to his work at Tablas Creek, he serves on the board of directors of the Rhone Rangers and the Family Winemakers of California, as well as on the marketing committee of the Paso Robles Wine Country Alliance.
+In addition to his work at Tablas Creek, he has served on the board of directors of the Paso Robles Wine Country Alliance, the Rhone Rangers, Free the Grapes, and Family Winemakers of California.
 He speaks at events around the country on topics including Tablas Creek, Rhone varietals, organic farming, and the Paso Robles region.

 In 1973, he started Vineyard Brands to import fine estate wines from Burgundy, Bordeaux, the Loire, Alsace and the Rhône Valley, where he met the Perrins of Chateau de Beaucastel and became the exclusive American importer for Beaucastel.
 As the company grew, it introduced the American market to brands such as La Vieille Ferme, Marqués de Cáceres, Warre's Port, and many California “boutique” wineries and estate-bottled French domains.
 The company served as a representative for newly emerging California wineries including Chappellet, Freemark Abbey, Clos du Val, Joseph Phelps, Hanzell, Kistler, and Sonoma-Cutrer.
 In 1984, he founded and moderated the quadrennial bi-lingual symposium "Focus on Chardonnay" to promote dialogue between producers in Burgundy and California.